Channel-Specific Modeling Considerations

 We consider some household equipment “passive”, meaning that they do not require any power to receive the broadcast signal, and others “active”.

-ComponentBroadcasting Method(s)Global % of household with that equipment for that distribution methodActive or PassiveEstimated Power DrawSource(s)
+ComponentBroadcasting Method(s)Global % of household with that equipment for that broadcast methodActive or PassiveEstimated Power DrawSource(s)

 Household antenaOTA/DTT100%Passive0W-